 - Canvas - Canvas shoes typically suffer most at the hands of water.
 While leather shoes, suede and nubuck are no fans of water themselves it’s canvas that takes the hardest hit from H2O.
 Not to fear though, your canvas Timberlands don’t need to rot out from under you.

 To begin with canvas fabric typically has acrylic fibers woven into it these days which help repel some water.
-Beyond that though there are dozens of different spray-on waterproofing agents commercially available and the sooner you apply such a product after purchasing your canvas Timberland shoes the better.
+Beyond that though there are dozens of different shoe protector sprays commercially available and the sooner you apply such a product after purchasing your canvas Timberland shoes the better.